XpiritBV/GABC2018_HandsOnLabs/ML/readme.md

 # Machine Learning

 Welcome to the Machine Learning workshop of the Global Azure Bootcamp.
-In this workshop you will learn how to use Azure Machine Learning to predict who will be the next victim.
+In this workshop, you will learn how to use Azure Machine Learning to predict who will be the next victim.

 ## Introduction

-> TODO link to presentation
+> TODO link to the presentation

 ## About the data